Nova Titan Invitational

 PET PEEVES

 1. Taking too long to set up for debate.
-(Be ready, be punctual, be professional)
+(Be prepared, be punctual, be professional)

 2. Taking too long to pull a called card from case (after 1 min. if the card doesn’t exist, drop the arg.)

 4. Boring me.
-Some debaters have forgotten that there is a performance aspect to ALL debate events and that if you seem apathetic, I will care a lot less about your argument than if you seem to have a stake in it.
+Some have forgotten that there is a performance aspect to ALL debate events and that if you seem apathetic, I will care less about your argument if you don't appear to care about it.
 If you want me to vote for your argument, make the attempt to seem like you care about whatever you're running.
+You chose to run that.
+It's your baby.

 Note: I don't disclose speaker points.
 Don't ask.
-I will disclose my decision if the tournament permits it.
+I will disclose my decision if the tournament is single-flighted.
+If rounds are double-flighted, I will not disclose for the sake of time, but will publish my ballot.

 Good luck to all!